-If you want to witness the local festivals to get an insight of Bhutan’s rich culture, festivals are the way to go.
+If you want to witness the local festivals in Bhutan to get an insight into the country’s rich culture, festivals are the way to go.
 There are at least 5 festivals that happen in Bumthang itself, so you might want to plan your trip around these for a splendid experience!
 These are the festivals in Bumthang.

 Recommended read: 11 Festivals of Bhutan You Should Attend

 Celebrated in eastern Bhutan region of Bumthang, Ura Yakchoe is a traditional local festival dedicated to a Lama who is worshipped for seeking blessings.
 According to the legend, the Lama visited a woman’s home and asked for water, and when she appeared with water there was no sign of the Lama but instead found a statue.